maceksimon/smak-portfolio/content/blog/5-tools-for-image-optimization.md

 - [TinyPNG.com](https://tinypng.com/) is an amazing compression tool, which can compress images by a considerable amount while keeping their resolution.
 - [SVGOMG](https://jakearchibald.github.io/svgomg/) is an _extra_ - it optimizes SVG graphics which I might write about later.
 - [Cloudinary](https://cloudinary.com/) a full-featured service for hosting, optimizing and serving images which can be integrated to any website and can save a lot of manual work.
-- Custom optimization is always an option.
-If you're only creating a static HTML + CSS page, the easiest way of optimizing images may be to just do it manually.
+- [ImageOptim](https://imageoptim.com/mac) is tool for iOS which allows to compress images right inside your computer.
+Just right click and select 'ImageOptimize', and watch the app save you space.

-## Optimization workflows
+## Extra: Optimization workflows

 As you can see, there are multiple tools that help with image optimization.
 But how to use them?
 One option is to use BulkResizePhotos and TinyPNG to optimize your images before the upload.
 This is an ideal solution for saving space on your hosting platform.
 It does, however, introduce those few extra steps into the content editing.